 The China National Drug Administration (CNDA) is working on a new implementation of serialization guidelines.
-A first attempt at traceability was suspended in 2016.
+The first attempt at traceability was suspended in 2016.

 The new proposal on traceability is said to be implemented by 2020.
 When setting up a new collaborative platform, MAHs should primarily implement the requirements of the drug authority in cooperation with third-party providers.
 Traceability must be possible from the manufacturer to the end purchaser.
-Furthermore, the new Drug Traceability Code (DTC) is to consist of letters, numbers and symbols and contain information such as the name of the manufacturer, dosage form, date of manufacture and expiry date.
+Furthermore, the new Drug Traceability Code (DTC) is to consists of letters, numbers, and symbols and contains information such as the name of the manufacturer, dosage form, date of manufacture, and expiry date.

 The new system is to be completed by 2020 and traceability is to be gradually implemented by 2022.